rheslip/Motivation-Radio-Drum-Machine/README.md

-Drum Machine/Sample player for the Motivation Radio Eurorack module
+Drum Machine/Sample player sketch for the Motivation Radio Eurorack module

 Motivation Radio is a general purpose eurorack module based on the ESP32 with:

 	4 Gate/Trigger inputs

 	4 CV inputs -5V to +5V range, 12 bit resolution

 	4 Gate/Trigger outputs 0-6V

 	4 CV outputs 0-6.144V 12 bit resolution

 	128x32 OLED display

-Encoder with button
+	Encoder with switch

 	MIDI in and out with 1/8 jacks - MIDI in works with either polarity (Korg or Arturia), MIDI out is MMA standard (Korg)

 	Bluetooth and Wifi are supported by the ESP32 module

-Motivation Radio is intended mainly for interfacing eurorack to other devices (e.g. iPad) wirelessly but it can do more.
+Motivation Radio is intended mainly for interfacing eurorack to other devices (e.g. iPad) wirelessly but it can do more!

 This example shows how to play audio samples at 22khz on one of the DAC outputs.

-Gate inputs - sample triggers. sample can be selected in the menu. serial MIDI input can also trigger samples: sample 0=Note 35, sample 1=Note 36 etc. MIDI channel 10 default, can change in the menu.
+Gate inputs - sample triggers. sample can be selected in the menu.
+Serial MIDI input can also trigger samples: sample 0=Note 35, sample 1=Note 36 etc. MIDI channel 10 default, can change in the menu.

 CV inputs - selectable in the menu as volume (e.g. accent input), sample number, or no action